HenrikSamuelsson/solutions-introduction-to-algorithms-4e/chapter-01/solutions-chapter-01.md

 ## 1.1-4

 The shortest-path and traveling-salesman problems are similar due to that the goal of both problems is to minimize the length of a path.
 They are different due to that only two stops are required in the first problem and a stop will only be visited once, in the second problem so are all stops required and a stop might be passed by more than one time.

+## 1.1-5

+A real world problem in which only the best solution will do is sorting words into a dictionary.
+A word not placed in the correct alphabetical order will make it time consuming to find the word and its explanation.

+A real world problem in which a solution that is "approximately" the best is good enough is weather forecasts.
+A forecast is always just approximately right but still adds value to the user that want to choose what clothes to pack when for example traveling away over a weekend.